riotschoolacc/MSM/README.md

 #### Even if a param is not required, the Client still sends it.

-7. If all goes well, the server should add multiple elements to your Session Object via the Decrypted Token and send `gs_initialized` with one parameter, your `bbb_id`.
+7. If all goes well, the server should add multiple elements to your Session Object via the Decrypted Token.

 New Session Params:
 | Name | Type | Description |